 A data model defines the structure of a database at a physical, logical, and view level.
-We can classify the data model into four categories which are described below:
+We can classify the data model into four categories.

 Relational Data Models

-The relational model is also termed as the record-based model and this is because the relational data model stores data in form of records.
-Each table in the relational data model has a record of a particular type that has a fixed format i.e. each record in a table will have the same format.
+The relational model is also termed the record-based model, and this is because the relational data model stores data in the form of records.
+Each table in the relational data model has a record of a particular type that has a fixed format, i.e. each record in a table will have the same format.

 The entity-relationship model describes the overall logical structure of enterprise schema.
-The ER model represents real-world entities and also the interaction between them thereby defining the relationship between the entities.
-Most of database designing tools use the ER model to draw the concept of the enterprise schema.
+The ER model represents real-world entities and also the interaction between them, thereby defining the relationship between the entities.
+Most database designing tools use the ER model to draw the concept of the enterprise schema.

 The entity-relationship model incorporates three basic structures entity sets, relationship sets, and attributes.

-An entity set is a set that contains entities of the same type such as an employee entity set will represent all the employees in the enterprise.
+Moreover, an entity set is a set that contains entities of the same type.
+For instance, an employee entity set will represent all the employees in the enterprise.

 Similarly, the relationship set represents a set of relations of the same type.
-For example, the relationship set advisor would represent the relation between instructors and students.
+For example, the relationship set advisor would represent the relationship between instructors and students.

-An entity is described by the set of attributes.
-An attribute describes the characteristic of the entity for example the student entity can be described the set of attributes such as name, age, address, etc.
+An entity is described by a set of attributes.
+An attribute describes the characteristic of the entity.
+For example, the student entity can be described as a set of attributes such as name, age, address, etc.

 Object-Based Data Model

-Nowadays the object-oriented languages such as C++, Java, ruby, python, etc. are used for developing the software.
+Nowadays, object-oriented languages such as C++, Java, ruby, python, etc., are used for developing software.
 This is why the object-based data model came into trend.
 The object-based data model is an extension of the entity-relationship model.